1 Data = Signal + Noise

 If we want to learn the signal \(f\) in Equation 1.1, it’s helpful to learn how to talk mathematically about the noise term \(\epsilon_i\).
 To do this, we need to step into the language of probability theory.
 Our standing assumption will be that the noise terms \(\epsilon_i\) are random variables drawn independently and identically-distributed from some probability distribution.
 This means that each time we observe a new data point, we get a different value of \(\epsilon_i\) drawn from the same distribution, without any influence from other values of \(\epsilon_j\) for \(j \neq i\).

-The noise distribution we will usually consider is the Gaussian distribution, also called the Gaussian distribution.
+The noise distribution we will usually consider is the Gaussian distribution:

 Figure 1.4: The probability that a Gaussian random variable lies between two values \(a\) and \(b\) is given by the area under its PDF between those values.